Frequently Asked Questions

-All Peter Pan Peanut Butter products are distributed nationwide.
+Peter Pan products are distributed nationwide.
 Although we would love to have all varieties represented in every store, some retailers may only stock certain varieties and sizes because they have limited available shelf space.
-If you can't find your favorite Peter Pan Peanut Butter product, please use our product locator to find a retailer near you.
+If you can’t find your favorite Peter Pan product, please use our product locator to find a retailer near you.

 If you are still unable to locate your product, please call our Consumer Affairs line at 1-800-222-7370.

-The different varieties of Peter Pan Peanut Butter have slightly different nutritional profiles.
+The different varieties of Peter Pan Nut Butter have slightly different nutritional profiles.
 Please consult the Nutrition Facts panel on the product label.

 An allergic reaction involves the body’s immune system.
 Other reactions to food that don’t involve the immune system also exist, but these are called food intolerances or food sensitivities, such as lactose intolerance.
 In the case of a true food allergy, the immune system misinterprets a food protein as a harmful invader and releases histamines and other chemicals in response.
 These chemicals can cause mild itching and skin rashes, an upset stomach, or even a more serious reaction known as “anaphylaxis.”